ckeditor/ckeditor4/tests/plugins/forms/manual/editingMode.md

 ---

+**NOTE:** When testing with Firefox, some of the form elements are not clickable, however can be edited by by selecting them and clicking appropriate button in the toolbar.

 3. Fill empty fields and click `Ok`.
 4. Double click `form` to open dialog again.
 5. Verify status above the editor.